 - Release automation.

-I implemented a custom design system working closely with our design team.
+I implemented a custom design system in tandem with our design team.
 This project has worked out well, and has so far avoided ‘css lockout’, where only one developer can effectively make dramatic changes to an app layout due to an undefined and overly general orthogonal ‘global style sheet’.

 The way this was achieved was by focusing on a simple global CSS style sheet that implements the base HTML elements in accordance with the design system created by the design team.
 While this does result in a few element variants that are based on a global style class name, they remain in the theme of only styling ‘built in’ html elements, so there is little question what might be found in the global style sheet, and what needs to be a scoped css style.